djedjethai/gokfk-regent/README.md

 ## Implemented
 * TopicNameStrategy for ProtoBuf, JsonSchema, Avro(from the parent project, Confluent-kafka-go)
 * RecordNameStrategy for Protobuf, JsonSchema, Avro
+* TopicRecordNameStrategy for Protobuf(no test yet)

 ## Working on
-* Implementing the TopicRecordNameStrategy for Protobuf, Json and Avro
+* Implementing the TopicRecordNameStrategy for Json and Avro

 ## Install
 ``` bash